Update: ‘Background’ section revised with info from Australian media.

-It’s possible that Awano was talking about the new powertrain Mitsubishi introduced in the new-generation Outlander PHEV in October 2021.
-A 98 kW/195 Nm 2.4L petrol engine works with an 85 kW/255 Nm front motor and a 100 kW/195 Nm rear motor, and a 20 kWh lithium-ion battery pack feeds the motors.
-The electrified Mitsubishi Triton may not be ready at launch when the new generation pickup debuts next year, but by 2025, it will be on sale, senior executives of the company confirmed.
+Awano was likely referring to the new powertrain of the 2023 Mitsubishi Outlander PHEV.
+In the SUV, the 98 kW/195 Nm 2.4L petrol engine works with an 85 kW/255 Nm front motor and a 100 kW/195 Nm rear motor, and a 20 kWh lithium-ion battery pack offers the juice.

 Hybrid planned since Day 1 for the new Mitsubishi Triton

-The next-gen Mitsubishi Triton may have a sporty Ralliart variant that goes up against the Ford Ranger Raptor.
+The next-gen Mitsubishi Triton, at some point in its lifecycle, could acquire a sporty Ralliart variant that goes up against the Ford Ranger Raptor.
 During the announcement of FY2020 Financial Results, Mitsubishi confirmed that it’s relaunching the Ralliart division and teased a current-gen Triton Ralliart.

 We have decided to relaunch our RALLIART brand for customers in Mitsubishi Motors plans who want to add to Mitsubishi Motors-ness even more.
 In the future, we plan to develop items as genuine accessories for a wide range of models, and we would like to take opportunity to be involved in motorsports, as well.Mitsubishi Motors (FY2020 Financial Results)

-Australia and New Zealand should be among the first markets to receive Mitsubishi’s next-gen one-tonne ute.
+Australia and New Zealand should be among the first markets to receive Mitsubishi’s next-gen one-tonne ute in 2023.

 Mitsubishi Triton Hybrid FAQs

 What is the Mitsubishi Triton PHEV release date?